 A hate incident is a violation of the Code of Student Conduct that is deemed to have been motivated by bigotry or bias against a member of a federally protected class of people.
 A hate crime is a criminal act coupled with overt actions motivated by bigotry and bias including, but not limited to a threatened, attempted or completed overt act motivated at least in part by racial, religious, ethnic, handicap, gender or sexual orientation prejudice, or which otherwise deprives another person of his or her constitutional rights by threats, intimidation or coercion, which seek to interfere with or disrupt a person’s exercise of constitutional rights through harassment or intimidation (Chapter 22c, Section 32 of the Massachusetts General Laws).

-A host is an individual, or group of individuals, who receives or entertains guests at his or her residence or who plans University events on or off campus.
-Hosts are responsible for the actions of their guests at all times and will be charged with any violations committed by their guest(s).
+A host is an individual, or group of individuals, who receives or entertains guests at his or her residence.
+Hosts are responsible for the actions of their guests at all times while they are on campus.
 Hosts who sponsor gatherings that violate the University’s alcohol and other drug policy are subject to a conduct hearing under the host policy.

 Sexual Conduct Without Consent

 Engaging in sexual conduct with another person without the consent of that person which includes but is not limited to: any unwanted sexual contact including unwanted touching of the breasts, genitals or buttocks, forced vaginal intercourse (rape), forced oral sex, forced anal sex, and forced digital penetration or fingering.
 This conduct violates the UMD Code of Conduct.
 Also, situations in which persons cannot make free and informed decisions to engage in sexual behavior such as unconsciousness, being asleep or disabled by drugs/alcohol constitute sexual conduct without consent.